filipecosta90/im2model_app/README.md

 Msc.
 Thesis regarding efficient computation to refine atomic models for TEM image simulation and matching
 ********************************************************************************

 Command Line Parameters:
 Options:
 -h [ --help ]                 Print help message

+--no_celslc                   switch for skipping celslc execution.

+--no_msa                      switch for skipping msa execution.

+--no_wavimg                   switch for skipping wavimg execution.

+--no_im2model                 switch for skipping im2model execution.

+-g [ --debug ]                switch for enabling debug info for celslc, msa, and wavimg execution.

 --cif arg                     specifies the input super-cell file containing the atomic structure data in CIF file format.

 --slc arg                     specifies the output slice file name prefix.
 Absolute or relative path names can be used.
 Enclose the file name string using quotation